pypa/packaging.python.org/source/key_projects.rst

 :doc:`Docs <conda:index>`

-conda is a package, dependency, and environment management system for any language—Python, R, Ruby, C/C++, Fortran, and more.
+conda is a package, dependency, and environment management system for any language — Python, R, Ruby, C/C++, Fortran, and more.
 It is written in Python and widely used in the Python scientific computing community, due to its support for non-Python compiled libraries and extensions.
 It is used as the basis of the `Anaconda